torkiljohnsen/swipe/readme.md

 # Swipeable jQuery plugin

-An attempt at an implementation the mobile navigation pattern that can be seen in for instance the Path app for iPhone.
+An attempt at an implementation the mobile navigation pattern that can be seen in for instance the [Path app](https://path.com/).

 ## Background